MirolimMajidov/EventMessaging/EventStorage/README.md

 `MaxConcurrency` - Sets the maximum number of concurrent tasks for executing received/publishing events.
 Default value is 10.<br/>
 `TryCount` - Defines the number of attempts before increasing the delay for the next retry.
 Default value is 10.<br/>
 `TryAfterMinutes` - Specifies the number of minutes to wait before retrying if an event fails.
 Default value is 5.<br/>
+`TryAfterMinutesIfEventNotFound` - For increasing the TryAfterAt to amount of minutes if the event not found to publish or receive.
+Default value is 60.<br/>
 `SecondsToDelayProcessEvents` - The delay in seconds before processing events.
 Default value is 1.<br/>
 `DaysToCleanUpEvents` - Number of days after which processed events are cleaned up.
 Cleanup only occurs if this value is 1 or higher.
 Default value is 0.<br/>
 `HoursToDelayCleanUpEvents` - Specifies the delay in hours before cleaning up processed events.
 Default value is 1.<br/>